koenstrien/ignitioncomputing/_services/modelling.md

             We have developed a <a href="/news/2022/08/31/ITER-Persistent-Actor-Framework">new IMAS integrated modelling simulation framework</a> built on <a href="https://muscle3.readthedocs.io/en/latest/">MUSCLE3</a>, which is currently used in JINTRAC and in the European Transport Simulator (ETS-PAF).
             </p>
             <p>
-            This framework is the base of the new ITER Pulse Design Simulator Tool that we are developing, in consortium with CEA and Université Côte d'Azur, which will combine magnetic equilibrium evolution simulation with core transport modelling, and integrate it with the ITER plasma control systems through synthetic diagnostics.
+            This framework is the foundation of the ITER Pulse Design Simulator Tool, which we are developing in consortium with CEA and Université Côte d'Azur.
+This new simulation tool will combine magnetic equilibrium evolution simulation with core transport modelling, and integrate it with the ITER plasma control systems through synthetic diagnostics.
             </p>
         </div>
     </div>